scuffee/ShinyProject_1/README.md

 ### Course Project: Weight management plan
 ### The ui.R and server.R scripts were created to calculate how long it
 ### would take to lose up to 50 pounds by reducing caloric intake over a number
 ### of days.
-In this calculator one pound is equal to 3500 calaories.
+In this calculator one pound is equal to 3500 calories.
 A
 ### reduction in 3500 calories is a reduction of 1 pound.
 The input
 ### variables pounds and calorie represent desired weight loss and daily
 ### calorie reduction.
 The minimum value for pounds is 5 and calorie is 100.